osama18/Eventhub_Monitoring/docs/observability-design.md

   > _This target aligns with the official Event Hubs Premium SLA and is the basis for [burn-rate alerting](#note-burn-rate)._

 - <span id="slo-backlog-freshness"></span>**Backlog Freshness**: Over a trailing 30-day period, at least **99%** of rolling 5-minute windows must satisfy:
-  - `p99(consumerLagInMessages) ≤ Lₘ`
   - `p99(consumerLagInSeconds) ≤ [consumer_lag_seconds_threshold](#var-consumer-lag)`
-  > _Compliance is measured by the [Backlog Freshness SLI](#sli-backlog-freshness).
-The `consumer_lag_seconds_threshold` is the primary business requirement for data staleness.
-The message count threshold, `Lₘ`, is then derived from it using the calculations in [Backlog Thresholds and Clearance](#backlog-thresholds) to ensure the thresholds are consistent and achievable._
+  > _This SLO defines the business requirement for data freshness.
+Compliance is measured indirectly by the [Backlog Freshness SLI](#sli-backlog-freshness), which uses a derived message count threshold (`Lₘ`) calculated from this time-based goal.
+See [Backlog Thresholds and Clearance](#backlog-thresholds) for the formula._

 - <span id="slo-publish-success"></span>**Publish Success**: Over a trailing 30-day period, at least **99.9%** of rolling 5-minute windows record publishes succeeding within `Wᵣ` seconds (retries included), where `Wᵣ` is the publish success retry window.
   > _A failure to meet this SLO often points to the [sustained throttling risk](#risk-sustained-throttling)._